Bible connection

 All about Thomas Merton (1915-1968)

-In 1938, while finishing up a M.A. in English (focused on William Blake), Merton joined the Catholic church after experimenting with other forms of Christianity.
-He was rejected by the Fransiscans and did not feel drawn to become a priest.
+In 1938, while finishing up an M.A. in English (focused on William Blake), Merton joined the Roman Catholic church after experimenting with other forms of Christianity.
+He was rejected by the Franciscans and did not feel drawn to become a priest.
 In 1942, he was accepted as a novice monk at the Abbey of Our Lady of Gethsemani in Kentucky.

 His abbot directed Merton to write his autobiography, which became The Seven Storey Mountain.
 The book became an unlikely best-seller and is considered today to be one of the spiritual classics of the modern age.